Developer: Lucas Arts Publisher: Nintendo Release: 12/2/96 Genre: Action

 Set between the events of the Empire Strikes Back and Return of the Jedi Shadows of the Empire stars Dash Rendar, a Han Solo expy.
 Dash Rendar helps the Rebel Alliance as they face both the Empire and a new player, The Black Sun Syndicate.
 Its leader, Prince Xizor, plots to defame Darth Vader and take his place as the Emperor’s right hand and you must stop him.
 The events of the game retell key moments from both movies from Dash’s perspective while also allowing it to use their best set pieces.
 What could go wrong?

-On paper Shadows of the Empire should have been a Star Wars fans wet dream.
+On paper Shadows of the Empire should be a Star Wars fans dream.
 This was the first official new adventure within the Star Wars timeline and one of the first games in the series to go full 3d.
-With a comic book adaptation and novelization behind it alongside releasing on the red hot N64 Shadows of the Empire seemed set to take the world by storm.
-But in the end the game is a disappointment, let down by a myriad number of flaws.
+With a comic book adaptation and novelization behind it alongside releasing on the red hot Nintendo 64 Shadows of the Empire seemed poised to take the world by storm.
+But in the end the game is a disappointment and let down by a myriad number of flaws.

 Shadows of the Empire’s level design is mostly hit or miss.
 When it weaves around the events of the movie’s it is fine.
 The game is certainly ambitious and when it hits it can be fun.
 Jumping from hover car to hover car in the Ord Mantell Junkyard is nerve wracking but fun.
 The problem is nearly every level drags on way too long.
 And the longer the level the more time the game’s flaws stick out.
 Because of limited cartridge space they heavily recycle assets within the same level.
 When you’ve seen the exact same corridor and hallways six or seven times in less than ten minutes there is a problem.
 The boss battles should have been the highlight but are insanely easy if you circle strafe.
 Boba Fett is the lone exception; prepare to lose quite a few lives in that encounter.